NDA II Application Information 2020

 N.B.: Notwithstanding the aforesaid provision, Commission reserves the right to change the Centres at their discretion if the situation demands.

 Candidates admitted to the examination will be informed of the time table and place or places of examination.
-Candidates should note that no request for change of centre will be granted.
+Candidates should note that no request for a change of centre will be granted.

 3. CONDITIONS OF ELIGIBILITY: